omniV1/250/Milestone/Readme.md

 ![Board Uml](https://github.com/omniV1/250/blob/main/Milestone/UML-diagrams/CST-250-Board-class.drawio%20.png)

-## SetupLiveNeighbors

-- Initializes the board with a specified number of bombs, randomly placed based on the game's difficulty setting.
+- `SetupLiveNeighbors` Initializes the board with a specified number of bombs, randomly placed based on the game's difficulty setting.
 It ensures no cell is assigned more than one bomb.

-## CalculateLiveNeighbors

-- Goes through each cell on the board, counting the number of bombs in adjacent cells.
+- `CalculateLiveNeighbors` Goes through each cell on the board, counting the number of bombs in adjacent cells.
 It assigns this count to the cell, or a special bomb indicator if the cell itself contains a bomb.

 ![Cell uml](https://github.com/omniV1/250/blob/main/Milestone/UML-diagrams/CST-250-Cell-Class.drawio%20.png)

-## Program Class

-- Acts as the game's entry point.
-Initializes the game board, handles user input, and manages the game state.

-### Main Method
+ `Main Method`:
 - Sets up a 10x10 game board with bombs.
 - Enters a loop, clearing the console and displaying the board.
 - Requests and validates user input for row and column selection.
 - Checks for bombs and victory conditions, ending the game appropriately.

-### PrintBoard Method

-- Prints the current state of the board, using `.` for hidden cells, `B` for bombs, and numbers for neighbor bomb counts.
+- `PrintBoard` Method Prints the current state of the board, using `.` for hidden cells, `B` for bombs, and numbers for neighbor bomb counts

-### CheckVictory Method

-- Determines if all non-bomb cells are revealed, returning true if the player wins.
+- `CheckVictory` Method Determines if all non-bomb cells are revealed, returning true if the player wins.

 ![Program-uml](https://github.com/omniV1/250/blob/main/Milestone/UML-diagrams/CST-250-Program-class.drawio%20.png)